Silhua: Demographics

 As of 2001, according to the India census, Silhua had a population of apx.
 4500.
 Males constitute 53% of the population and females 47%.
 Silhua has an average literacy rate of 21%, lower than the national average of 59.5%: male literacy is 68%, and female literacy is 52%.
 In Khutar, 18% of the population is under 6 years of age.

 About the Village

 The majority population follows Hinduism with a higher percentage of General category.

 The village has a religious pond named "Baavan Ganga" situated 1.4 km from populated area.

 It is said that water from 52 rivers was poured in the pond.

 There is also a temple of Lord Shiva near to the pond.

-Recently, Gram Pradhan Shashi Devi initiated it's development to make it better for tourists.
+Recently, Gram Pradhan Shashi Devi initiated its development to make it better for tourists.

 There is also a statue of lord Hanuman in middle of the pond, one can go through there by bridge.

 In 2023, A Panchayat Bhawan and Jan Seva Kendra was also established near to Baba Ramnath ki Madhi in the village.

 The village has a government owned Composite School from class 1 to 8.

 Also, there is Dynastic Succession of Gram Pradhan in the family of erstwhile Landlord.